-Sadly, we work with families at CeDAR in which a marital relationship is no longer sustainable.
-We often connect this to the harm of active addiction, resulting in a painful and stressful divorce process.
+Sadly, we work with families at CeDAR experiencing a marital relationship that is no longer sustainable.
+Active addiction causes irreparable damage.
+This often results in a painful and stressful divorce process.

 Parental Responsibility Evaluation or PRE is an important service for these individuals to understand.
 A licensed professional typically conducts this evaluation with an understanding of family law, addiction treatment, and childhood advocacy.
 The ultimate responsibility of the evaluator is submitting recommendations to the court that ensure that the children involved are safe.